 It is common to feel like you are never doing enough to help your child, and it is good to be reminded of how far you have come when you are going through a rough period.

-Every mother who has ever been in a group of mothers and babies has found themselves taking note of which babies are already smiling, which ones are starting to walk, or which are starting to say their first words.
-Even when your children are very young, you tend to equate success with being "typical," or being the one who is ahead of the pack when it comes to developmental milestones.
+Most parents who have been in a group of mothers, dads, and babies have found themselves taking note of which babies are already smiling, which ones are starting to walk, or which are starting to say their first words.
+Even when your children are very young, you tend to equate success with being "typical," or being the one who is ahead of of other children when it comes to developmental milestones.

 For a child who is deaf or hard of hearing;